Deltares/hydromt_fiat/docs/user_guide/fiat.rst

 a model region_ (a bounding box `bbox` or hazard map `grid`) and a data_catalog_ (.yml) file should be prepared.

 The Delft-FIAT model components are available from the HydroMT Command Line and Python Interfaces and allow you to configure HydroMT in order to build or update Delft-FIAT model schematizations.

-For python users all FIAT attributes and methods are available, see :ref:`api_model`
+For python users, all FIAT attributes and methods are available, see :ref:`api_model`

 .. _components: